VPatel884/Guess_the_Number/README.md

 # Guess_the_Number
-Number guessing game in CLI using node.JS
+Number guessing game in CLI using nodeJS.

 Created using:
 1. While loop
 2. else/if statement
-3.